Facts about Medical Care Facilities

 - Child care, adult day care, computer classes for residents, access to a computer for e-mailing family and friends, end of life programs, unique meal services, such as restaurant style dining, tuition programs for employees, independent and assisted living, overnight respite, rehabilitative therapy, cottage, small house and Greenhouse environments.

 - 21 MCFs (60%) have employees that are Certified Eden Associates.
-The county medical care facilities embrace a variety of culture change philosophies including The Eden Alternative.
+The Michigan County Medical Care Facilities embrace a variety of culture change philosophies including The Eden Alternative.
 The Eden Alternative is an innovative philosophy of long term care that seeks to eliminate loneliness, helplessness, and boredom by creating a vibrant living and working environment for its elders and staff.
 This environment offers the opportunity to give meaningful care to other living creatures, and the variety and spontaneity that is inherent in an Eden Alternative setting.

-- Three MCFs are the sole nursing homes in their counties, while nine others are one of only two nursing homes in their counties.
-Eight MCFs are one of only three nursing homes in their counties.
+- Three MCFs are the sole skilled nursing facilities in their counties, while nine others are one of only two skilled nursing facilities in their counties.
+Eight MCFs are one of only three skilled nursing facilities in their counties.
 MCFs tend to be located in less densely populated areas of the state, serving the 25% of seniors aged 65 and above who live in rural Michigan.